 Mercies worth thanksgiving

 How often do we forget to say thank you to our friends, and especially to God, for a kindness extended toward us?
 Such neglect is part of the human condition.
-Yet, note how often the Bible writers begin their letters with a thank you to God.
+Yet, note how often the epistles in the New Testament begin with a thank you to God.
 In our passage for study Peter thanks God for all his wonderful mercies: